HMRC: Friend or Foe to Your Small Business?

 It is always better to be safe than sorry.
 Whether or not the HMRC treats small businesses fairly or not, it is your sole responsibility to make sure it does not have reason to put pressure on you.
 To stay in line with HMRC, learn everything you need to know about how it works, don’t leave your self-assessment to the last minute and always have your documents in order.

 It’s important to emphasise that it is up to you to register with HMRC and complete a Self Assessment tax return.
 This can be done online or over the phone.
 Failing to do so in a timely manner will cost you significant penalties.
-It is always wise to hire a professional accountant to minimise the risk of mistakes, which could significantly hurt your business — this frees up valuable time that you can spend on the day-to-day running of your business.
+It is always wise to hire chartered accountants to minimise the risk of mistakes, which could significantly hurt your business — this frees up valuable time that you can spend on the day-to-day running of your business.

 Whether you’re self-employed, a small business or an established business that needs advice about your accounts, Russell Smith Accountancy can help.
 Contact us today for your free, no-obligation review with our award-winning accountancy firm and discover how you can save tax and increase your profit margin.